akshaychobe/Coursera-self-driving-cars-specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w2-notes.md

   - Static objects
 - outputs :
   - Detailed Road Map
-This modules interacts constantly with the perception module to improve the performance of both modules
+This module interacts constantly with the perception module to improve the performance of both modules
-- eg : the perception provides the static env need to update the detailed road map => prediction module => accurate dynamic object predictions
+- eg: the perception provides the static env need to update the detailed road map => prediction module => accurate dynamic object predictions

-**Motion Planning** : challenging task and hard to solve in a single integrate processs.
-Needs to be decomposed into several layers of abstraction
+**Motion Planning**: This is a challenging task and hard to solve in a single integrated process.
+It needs to be decomposed into several layers of abstraction

--  Mission Planner (Top level) : defines a mission over entire horizon of the driving task
+-  Mission Planner (Top level): (Long term plan) defines a mission over the entire horizon of the driving task
    - inputs:
      - Current Goal
      - Detailed Road Map